Chart Color Schemes

 Bayswater North has a typical household mix, with a lower-than-average median household size

 Family households account for 70.7% of all households, including 33.0% couples with children, 23.3% couples without children, and 13.2% single parent families.
-Non-family households constitute the remaining 29.3%, with lone person households at 26.8% and group households comprising 2.5% of the total.
-The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.
+Non-family households make up the remaining 29.3%, with lone person households at 26.8% and group households comprising 2.5%.
+The median household size is 2.5 people, smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households